• Skip to primary navigation

 Body Language

-A hand splayed across the chest, shoulders bowing momentarily before stiffening, shaky fingers reaching up to rub the lip…showing this as a character receives a hard-won accolade as his peers look on will clearly show gratitude.
-Put yourself in the character’s shoes and imagine the scene.
+Think about gratitude – how a hand splayed across the chest, shoulders bowing momentarily before stiffening, shaky fingers reaching up to rub the lip these will all make sense for a character winning an award for something when he had a lot of help and support.
+When you want to come up with unique body language, put yourself in the character’s shoes and imagine the scene.
 Let yourself feel what they do, then set out to describe it.

 Thoughts

 Thoughts are an excellent way to show emotion, as long as they adhere to the rules of POV.
 When swept up by emotion, our thoughts follow certain patterns.
 Worry has us jumping to conclusions and imagining the worst case scenario.
-Skepticism has us poking holes, looking for proof that our intuition is right and something’s rotten in the litter box.
+Skepticism has us poking holes in every statement or deed as we look for proof that our intuition is right and something’s rotten in the litter box.
 Scorn goes further, revealing those ugly, judgey-judge thoughts we have about someone else.
-Flavor your character’s thoughts with emotions and not only will a character’s voice shine, readers will also be drawn right in.
+Flavor your character’s thoughts with emotions, and not only will a character’s voice shine, readers will also be drawn right in!

-Internal sensations are those immediate and uncontrollable reactions we have to emotion and the fight, flight, and freeze instincts.
-That tight heat of arousal at just the right touch (desire), the spike in heart rate when a streetlight suddenly goes out (fear), a rock that manifests in the gut after noticing a ambulance in the driveway (dread)…these sensations are immediate and forceful.
-Use them with care when you’re in the character’s POV but do use them.
-Readers recognize these sensations and have felt them all before.
-Remember less is more because while powerful, too much sends description into melodrama land.
+Internal sensations, a.k.a., visceral responses, are those immediate and uncontrollable reactions we have to emotion.
+That tight heat of arousal at just the right touch (desire), the spike in heart rate when a streetlight suddenly goes out (fear), a rock that manifests in the gut after noticing an ambulance in the driveway (dread)…these sensations are immediate and powerful.

 Posture

-Individual expression can shown through posture as well.
-Not only does it paint a better image of the character for readers, it can show what they are feeling.
-Are they a wall of tenseness, or more fluid, relaxed, easy?
-Is the chest thrust out (confident) caved (struggling or upset) shielded by crossed arms (closed off, impatient, irritated) or openly (welcoming, caring)?
-Does the character lean in, or away?
+Posture is a great way to show a character’s emotions.
+Are they a wall of tenseness, or more fluid, relaxed, and loose?
+Is their chest thrust out (confident), caved (struggling or upset), shielded by crossed arms (closed off, impatient, irritated) or do they stand with arms out (welcoming & caring)?
+If your character leaning in, or away?
 Do their feet point toward someone (engaged) or away (escape)?
 The body is a road map that we can use to show readers exactly what they are feeling.

 Personal Space